-Think for a long minute why the black American soldiers who were sent to Nazi Germany to “promote democracy” in the rubble of war were blocked from doing the same thing back in America.
-These same black soldiers were harshly treated by very undemocratic forces in America that the Nazis had been inspired to follow.
+Think for a long minute why the black American soldiers who were sent to Nazi Germany to ‘promote democracy‘ in the rubble of war were blocked from doing the same thing at home by the forces in America that the Nazis had emulated.

 In the 1950s, as the Civil Rights Movement built up steam, you began to see more and more public displays of the Confederate battle flag, to the point where the state of Georgia in 1956 redesigned their state flag to include the Confederate battle flag.

 Here’s a good example: Georgia in 1956 added the battle flag of the enemy of America to their own flag.
 They couldn’t put a Nazi symbol on it, because that still would be too obvious in 1956.
 Instead they used the Confederate Battle flag that symbolized Nazism, and promoted viciously killing hundreds of thousands if not millions of Americans.